 What is halloumi?

-Halloumi is a semi-hard, unripend, brined cheese.
-It’s part of everyday eating, usually for breakfast, in Cyprus, Greece, Turkey and the Levant.
-It’s usually made from a mixture of unpasteurised sheep’s and goat’s milk, but has expanded to include varying amounts of cow’s milk too.
+Halloumi is a semi-hard, unripened, brined cheese.
+It’s part of everyday eating, usually for breakfast, in Cyprus, Greece, Turkey, and the Levant.
+It’s usually made from a mixture of unpasteurized sheep’s and goat’s milk but has expanded to include varying amounts of cow’s milk too.
 Because halloumi is a brined cheese, it is often relatively salty.
 Just be cautious when you apply seasoning.

 How to make grilled halloumi cheese step by step

-Get the pan very hot to ensure that the cheese starts to colour immediately.
+- Get the pan very hot to ensure that the cheese starts to color immediately.
 The cheese is best if it’s cooked for about 3 minutes per side.
 You can grill a minute or two longer if you want very dark grill lines.